How to switch from Avalara

 Once testing is complete and you’re confident in the results, you’re ready to make the switch.
 Our team will help you coordinate the go-live process, verify that tax is being calculated correctly in real time, and confirm that your setup is fully aligned before we begin filing returns on your behalf.

-Can I use two tax engines at once?
+Can’t run two engines at once?

 Many platforms (Shopify, WooCommerce, and others) only allow one tax engine to be active at a time.